JT-Dev321/JT-Dev321/README.md

 Computer Science (Software Engineering) student at the University of Sheffield, currently on a placement year as a software engineer at Nomura in London.

-At work I mostly touch data platforms: extending a Python ETL pipeline to write Apache Iceberg tables alongside Snowflake, dependency automation with Renovate, and internal tooling for tracking modernisation across the division.

 Outside work I maintain a couple of Discord bots that have been running in production for a few years: